Friday, July 1, 2016

 34 ÷ 32 = 34-2 = 32

-To raise an exponential expression to a power, multiply the expressions.
+To raise an exponential expression to a power (power is raised to another power), multiply the expressions.

 (32)3 = 32x3 = 36